 Takeovers and reconstructions (through a scheme or schemes of arrangement under the Corporations Act)

 For many years Greg has acted and appeared alone in substantial and complex schemes of arrangement.
 Greg has also led junior barristers in schemes of arrangement.
+While Greg continues to work, from time to time, with leading silks (from both Melbourne and Sydney) in schemes of arrangement, he predominantly acts and appears alone in these matters.
 Greg has acted and appeared in a broad range of schemes of arrangement encompassing takeover (or change of control) schemes, demerger schemes, merger schemes, top-hatting restructure schemes, destapling restructure schemes involving share schemes and a trust scheme and internal reconstruction schemes involving orders under section 413 of the Corporations Act.
 Greg's experience in this field of the law extends beyond the issues and challenges that commonly arise in schemes and includes navigating schemes through the court process in the context of bidding contests, shareholder activism and acting for a bidder where the target company was the subject of a class action.

-Recent schemes of arrangement (and trust acquisition proposals) in which Greg has acted include the 2021 takeover of Asaleo Care Limited by Essity Holding Company Australia Pty Ltd (in which Greg acted for Essity), the 2021 acquisition proposal by Roc Partners for the units in the Vitalharvest Freehold Trust (a listed managed investment scheme) in which Greg acted for Roc Partners, the 2021 acquisition proposal by NorthWest Healthcare Australia RE Limited for the units in the Australian Unity Healthcare Property Trust (an unlisted managed investment scheme) in which Greg acted for NorthWest and where the acquisition proposal was opposed by the responsible entity, the 2020 takeover of OptiComm Ltd by Uniti Group Limited (in which Greg acted for Uniti Group and which involved two competing proposals by Aware Super Pty Ltd), the 2020 takeover of Village Roadshow Limited by BGH Capital (private equity) (in which Greg acted for Village Roadshow Corporation Pty Ltd - the largest shareholder in Village Roadshow Limited and which involved shareholder activism by an Amercian based investment fund) and the 2020 takeover of DWS Limited by HCL Australia Services Pty Ltd (in which Greg acted for HCL Australia Services Pty Ltd following the first court hearing).
+Recent schemes of arrangement (and trust acquisition proposals) in which Greg has acted include the 2021 acquisiton by JBS Australia of the shares in Huon Aquaculture Group Limited (in which Greg acted for Huon and which involved two alternative but concurrently proposed schemes of arrangment, a simultaneous takeover bid and an associated share sale agreement in relation to the major shareholder), the 2021 takeover of Asaleo Care Limited by Essity Holding Company Australia Pty Ltd (in which Greg acted for Essity), the 2021 acquisition proposal by Roc Partners for the units in the Vitalharvest Freehold Trust (a listed managed investment scheme) in which Greg acted for Roc Partners, the 2021 acquisition proposal by NorthWest Healthcare Australia RE Limited for the units in the Australian Unity Healthcare Property Trust (an unlisted managed investment scheme) in which Greg acted for NorthWest and where the acquisition proposal was opposed by the responsible entity, the 2021 acquisition proposal by BGH Capital for the shares in Hansen Technologies Limited (in which Greg acted for Hansen), the 2020 takeover of OptiComm Ltd by Uniti Group Limited (in which Greg acted for Uniti Group and which involved two competing proposals by Aware Super Pty Ltd), the 2020 takeover of Village Roadshow Limited by BGH Capital (private equity) (in which Greg acted for Village Roadshow Corporation Pty Ltd - the largest shareholder in Village Roadshow Limited - which involved two alternative but concurrently proposed schemes of arrangement and an associated share sale agreement in relation to the major shareholder) and the 2020 takeover of DWS Limited by HCL Australia Services Pty Ltd (in which Greg acted for HCL Australia Services Pty Ltd following the first court hearing).

 In some recent schemes of arrangement in which Greg either acted alone (or was leading a junior) he has helped to shape or clarify the law in certain important areas in this field of the law.